Pacific Northwest National Laboratory Senior Controls Research Engineer in RICHLAND, Washington

 Group: Optimization & Control

-The Optimization and Control Group within the Electricity Infrastructure & Buildings Division at Pacific Northwest National Laboratory is currently seeking a Senior Controls Research Engineer.
+The Optimization and Control Group in the Electricity Infrastructure & Buildings Division within Pacific Northwest National Laboratory is currently seeking a Senior Controls Research Engineer.
 This position will be part of a technical team investigating the area of control systems with an emphasis on building systems research and engineering.
 The successful candidate is expected to demonstrate control systems expertise including theoretical investigations, technology development and technology demonstration.
 The application areas of interest on building systems research include: control methods for building HVAC equipment, HVAC and building systems, automated fault detection and diagnosis for building systems, building energy management, decision support for building system operation and maintenance, integrated operation between building systems and the power grid, safety and security systems, and cyber-physical systems.

 The successful candidate will be a proactive, highly motivated self-starter with proven capability to work in teams and is expected to demonstrate expertise in one or more of the following technical areas: optimization and optimization based control, system identification and model reduction, learning-based adaptive control, control systems engineering including control oriented system design, distributed/decentralized control, machine learning and data analytics applied to physical systems, estimation and fault detection, diagnosis and prognosis, uncertainty quantification, game theory and economics, building systems modeling and simulation, and fluid dynamics and simulation.